CrossTheRoadElec/Phoenix-diagnostics-client/readme.md

 **Teams should use Phoenix Tuner to ensure proper functionality of all features.**

-~~**This repository is slightly behind maintenance against the latest diagnostic server**~~ Bins updated to match 2019 kickoff.
+~~**This repository is slightly behind maintenance against the latest diagnostic server**~~ Bins updated to match 2019 week 4 release.

 ![image](https://user-images.githubusercontent.com/28712271/45908233-7db6ac80-bdc9-11e8-970b-1b5e313c55bf.png)